wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 2.3 =

+The calendar is now loading relative URLs for CSS, JavaScript, and image files using the right API so they load properly when using SSL.

 = 2.2.1 =

 Fixed a memory leak in the calendar where the calendar doesn't load if you have too many posts in your blog.